KotaVenkataVamshidharreddy/ocr-handwritten-number-recognition/README.md

 # Handwritten Digit OCR — Receipt Number Extraction

 ## Overview
-This project extracts handwritten numbers from receipt images using a custom CNN trained on MNIST, combined with OpenCV-based region detection and digit segmentation.
+This project extracts handwritten numbers from receipt images using a custom CNN trained on MNIST(60,000 training / 10,000 test images), combined with OpenCV-based region detection and digit segmentation.
 No external OCR APIs are used.

 ---
 ## System Architecture